zeepin/ZeepinChain/README.md

 * [License](#license)

 ## Build development environment
-The requirements to build Ontology are:
+The requirements to build Zeepin are:

 - Golang version 1.9 or later
 - Glide (a third party package management tool)